PattyHarris/Bootcamp-Week11-reddit-clone/README.md

 4. Mailtrap.io was not receiving the requests for some reason, so credentials have been reset....
 5. All users will have a username....
 6. In this section, we'll add the 'pages/setup.js' and 'api/setup.js' to handle the login and logout.
 The 'setup' form also ensures that the user name is at least 5 characters and is alpha/numeric.

+## Implement the Single Subreddit View

+1. Here we will only see posts for a given subreddit.
+2. We create an 'r' folder under pages for the dynamic routing since our paths are '/r/...' which is weird.
+Under the folder 'r' is the page '[subreddit].js' - a dynamic page that receives the name of a subreddit as the parameter.
+This is available in 'getServerSideProps()' in 'params.subreddit'.
+3. Add 2 functions to 'data.js':' getSubreddit()' and 'getPostsFromSubreddit()'.
+Note that in 'getPostsFromSubreddit()' where clause, the Prisma filter on relations is used.
+This could have been done with a where clause subredditName: subreddit - the former was used to introduce another feature.
+4. Add a link from the subreddit page back to the home page in '[subbreddit].js'
+5. Add a link from a post to the subreddit in 'Post.js'.